xet7/beryldb/README.md

 ## What is Beryl?

 Beryl is a data structure server.
-Our database provide access to structures via a wide range of commands, which are later queued, processed and dispatched.
+Our database provides access to structures via a wide range of commands, which are later queued, processed, and dispatched.
 The server is written in C++ and is powered by [RocksDB](https://github.com/facebook/rocksdb).

-With Beryl, clients have access to lists, maps, keys, and channel subscription for its clients.
+With Beryl, users have access to lists, maps, keys, and channel subscriptions for their clients.
-Currently, the server is available for GNU/Linux, FreeBSD and MacOS.
+Currently, the server is available for GNU/Linux, FreeBSD and macOS.

 * Check Beryl's [full list of commands](https://docs.beryl.dev/using/commands/).
 * We are on [Twitter](https://twitter.com/beryldb).

-A robust attention to performance and code cleanliness has been given when creating BerylDB.
-Our server aims at being crash-free while utilizing minimun resources.
+A robust attention to performance and code cleanliness is an ongoing priority when developing BerylDB.
+Our server aims at being crash-free while utilizing minimum resources.

 ## Why use it?

 Beryl simplifies your system by allowing you to write fewer lines of code to store, retrieve, and manage data in your apps.
-For instance, if your application relies on sessions to keep users connected, you may use Beryl's key-value data storage, and then remove expiring keys with Beryl's automatic expire managing system.
+For instance, if your app relies on sessions to keep users connected, you may use Beryl's key-value data storage.
+Then remove expiring keys with Beryl's automatic expire managing system.

 ## Installation

-It is recommended to build Beryl from source.
+We recommend building Beryl from the source.
 A guide on how to do this is available on [the Beryl docs site](https://docs.beryl.dev/using/installation/).
 Beryl's development branches are available in [our GitHub repository](https://github.com/beryldb/beryldb).

 NOTE: When running 'make', you should use the '-j4' argument, which allows you to compile using 4 cores.
-Feel free to change this number according to your cpu.
+Feel free to change this number according to your CPU.

 * Installing dependencies in **Debian** based systems: